Semester Ticket for International students in Germany

 Can someone else use my semester ticket?

 No. Semester tickets and Deutschland-Tickets are non-transferable and tied to your identity.
 Inspectors (Kontrolleure) may check your student ID alongside the ticket.
-Misuse results in a EUR 60 fine.
+The fine for travelling without a valid ticket (Erhöhtes Beförderungsentgelt) is EUR 60.

 Do all German universities offer a semester ticket?

 Most do, but not all.
 Some smaller private universities or institutions in rural areas may not include transport in their semester fees.
-In these cases, students buy the Deutschland-Ticket independently for EUR 58/month.
+In these cases, students buy the Deutschland-Ticket independently for EUR 63/month, or look for a regional discount through their local transport provider.

 Is the Deutschland-Ticket worth buying if my university already provides a semester ticket?

-If your university's semester ticket already covers your daily commute and regional travel, you likely do not need an additional Deutschland-Ticket.
-However, if the legacy semester ticket only covers your city zone and you want nationwide regional travel, the Deutschland-Ticket at EUR 58/month is excellent value.
+If your university's semester ticket already covers your daily commute and regional travel, you do not need an additional Deutschland-Ticket.
+However, if a legacy semester ticket only covers your city zone and you want nationwide regional travel, the Deutschland-Ticket at EUR 63/month is excellent value, especially compared to point-to-point regional fares.

 Explore our tools and resources to find the perfect university and program for your academic goals.